-For information on using a footswitch accessory, see "External Pedals" on page 93, and see "Eleven Rack MIDI CC Controllers" on page 95 for information on using a MIDI foot controller.
+For info on using a footswitch accessory, see "External Pedals" on page 102.
+See Chapter 11, "Controlling Eleven Rack with MIDI" for info on using a MIDI controller.

 What's In A Rig?

 Figure 3.
 Eleven Rack Rig devices

 Each Rig in Eleven Rack contains the following devices for processing your guitar signal, and each of them has settings you can control: